Information security vs. cyber security: The definitive guide

 • Deals with risks concerned with computers and access to data

 How do these two security teams work together?
-The common ground between the two may seem like it's a one or the other situation, but it's not.
+The common ground between them may seem like a one-or-the-other situation, but it's not.
 Both are crucial to success in the digital age.

-Where information security and cyber security overlap is the protection of data.
+Data protection is an area where information security and cybersecurity overlap.
 Both parties concern themselves with maintaining policies to mitigate risks to information assets.

-Information nowadays is on hard drives rather than filing cabinets.
-This leads to the lines between the two getting blurred.
-The key differences stay the same, but the value of information is the top priority for both.
+Nowadays, information is on hard drives rather than filing cabinets, blurring the lines between the two.
+The key differences remain the same, but the value of information is the top priority for both.

-Both parties work together to prevent cyber attacks and theft of information.
-They also do regular risk assessments to keep company data safe.
+Both parties work together to prevent cyberattacks and information theft.
+They also conduct regular risk assessments to keep company data safe.

 ISO 27001 is the premier framework for defending information assets.
 This versatile framework is used in organisations of all sizes to great success.

-The ISO 27001 standard is an information security management tool.
-It ensures that information is in safe hands.
-The framework itself is a middle ground between information security and cyber security.
+The ISO 27001 standard is an information security management tool that ensures information is in safe hands.
+The framework itself is a middle ground between information security and cybersecurity.

-This framework ensures that only the authorised people can see and edit information.
-Additionally, it allows authorized people to have easy access while keeping all others out.
+This framework ensures that only authorised people can see and edit information.
+It also allows authorized people easy access while keeping all others out.

-As previously mentioned, the ISO 27001 framework marries information and cyber security seamlessly.
+As previously mentioned, the ISO 27001 framework seamlessly combines information and cybersecurity.
 The framework makes it easy for companies to build policies and identify risks.
-ISO 27001 not only identifies these risks but puts safeguards in place to fix the risks.
+ISO 27001 not only identifies these risks but also puts safeguards in place to fix them.

 This framework will do the work of giving employees access and permission.
 This can take a lot of strain off an existing IT department as it won't have to be done manually.
 ISO 27001 prevents mistakes and makes complying with legal requirements easy.